prefab-cloud/prefab-cloud-docs-web/docs/sdks/javascript.md

 // new context.
 Future polling will use the new context as well.
 ```

-## Telemetry

-By default, Prefab will collect summary counts of feature flag evaluations to help you understand how your flags are being used in the real world.
-You can opt out of this behavior by passing `collectEvaluationSummaries: false` when calling `prefab.init`.

 ## Dynamic Config

 Config values are accessed the same way as feature flag values.
 You can use `isEnabled` as a convenience for boolean values, and `get` works for all data types.